javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 user[id] = "Their id value";
 ```

-There will be no conflict, because symbols are always different, even if they have the same name.
+There will be no conflict between our and their identifiers, because symbols are always different, even if they have the same name.

-Now note that if we used a string `"id"` instead of a symbol for the same purpose, then there *would* be a conflict:
+...But if we used a string `"id"` instead of a symbol for the same purpose, then there *would* be a conflict:

 ```js run
 let user = { name: "John" };